juliajuju93/Self-Service-Facility-Ticket-System/README.md

 ## Publish to Azure API Management
 As a next step, we will publish our API to Azure App Services and API Management.
-Why API Management - it helps meet these challenges:
+Why API Management - it helps meet these common challenges:
 * Abstract backend architecture diversity and complexity from API consumers
 * Securely expose services hosted on and outside of Azure as APIs
 * Protect, accelerate, and observe APIs